-Buyers, Take Note - More Crucial Now With This Hotbed Issue
+Buyers, Take Note - More Crucial Now with This Hotbed Issue

 Even more so with this than other issues, you need to know how you're being taken advantage of and deceived.
-They claim it's for the good of your pet, but I encourage you to look at these facts before you believe one crafty word they say.
+They claim it's for the good of your pet, but you must look at these facts before you believe one crafty word they say.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker